The Joburg Theatre Complex

 Doctor Bernstein is Woman's psychiatrist.
 Having had little success with her treatment, he discards traditional methods and initiates an unusually invested approach to her condition.
 This chilling work is strictly for over 18s.

 Dates: Friday, 07 February 2020 - Sunday, 09 February 2020.

 Tickets cost R120 - R180 per person.
 Book yours here.

 The Peoples Theatre

 Joburg Theatre is also home to Jill Girard and Keith Smith’s Peoples Theatre Company.
-Housed just a short walk from the main complex, the Peoples Theatre stage children’s theatre pieces all year round to adoring young audiences.
-Catering to kids aged between three and 13 years of age, the People’s Theatre is the perfect place to introduce your children to the magic of live performance.
-Adults are welcome to join in on the fun, too, by singing along to hits from the likes of Shrek, Madagascar and The Cat in the Hat.
+Housed just a short walk from the main complex, the Peoples Theatre stage children's musical theatre pieces all year round to adoring young audiences.
+Catering to kids aged between three and 13 years of age, the Peoples Theatre is the perfect place to introduce your children to the magic of live performance.
+Adults are welcome to join in on the fun, too, by singing along.

 For more information

 Follow Joburg Theatre on social media for events updates: